xct/xc/README.md

 # xc

 Netcat like reverse shell for Linux & Windows.
 This is/was my project for learning golang so expect some bugs.
+If you want to support this project you can reach out to me on twitter or discord - plenty of things to work on ;)

 ## Features